 Significant technical expertise is required to setup a network.
-The necessary components are readily available but assembling the knowledge needed to create and troubleshoot can be rather intimating.
+The necessary components are readily available but amassing the knowledge needed to create and troubleshoot can be rather intimating.
 Each year more residential and SOHO networks are installed.
 Manufactures are getting better at designing customer friendly equipment.
+But one needs to be careful, sometimes ease of use brings with is security issues.
 In general failures are pretty straightforward to identify and fix once root cause is determined.
 However, determining cause is not always easy.
 Help is available from many sources.
 Manufacturer-sponsored forums and specialized home network interest groups provide problem isolation and resolution help.